-NATs helps one accomplish this.
-They allow private IP addresses and public IP addresses to be tempoarily linked together to create a channel whereby data can flow.
+NATs allow private IP addresses and public IP addresses to be tempoarily linked together to create a channel whereby data can flow.
 These are typically in your home router to map devices connected to it to the router's public IP address.